Jonathan Bailor: Dealing with calories

-According to Jonathan he was a skinny, geeky kid who always wanted to be like his older, bigger brother.
+According to Jonathan, he was a skinny, geeky kid who always wanted to be like his older, bigger brother.

-He made all the typical moves that were expected, “I did everything a child would do, I read all the magazines, I became a personal trainer, I did everything that the popular culture and main stream press told me to do and in doing that, and becoming a personal trainer that I had this amazing, let’s call it an epiphany.”
+He made all the typical moves that were expected, “I did everything a child would do, I read all the magazines, I became a personal trainer, I did everything that the popular culture and mainstream press told me to do and in doing that, and becoming a personal trainer that I had this amazing, let’s call it an epiphany.”

-This epiphany happened while he was working as a personal trainer smashing down 6000 calories a day while prescribing his mostly female clientele to only eat 1200 calories per day, neither he or his clients were happy,
+This epiphany happened while he was working as a personal trainer smashing down 6000 calories a day while prescribing his mostly female clientele to only eat 1200 calories per day, neither he nor his clients were happy,

 I wasn’t getting bigger and they weren’t getting smaller and we were both getting sick and sad despite trying harder and harder and harder based on everything I was taught and as a supposed expert.

 Jonathan decided that there had to be a better way and turned towards his inner geeky side.
 He sought out scientific articles and health experts, “I ended up reading over 1300 research studies and just having any number of phone calls and collaborating with top doctors at the Harvard medical school, John Hopkins and UCLA because these people never get talked to by the media, they never get any attention and they dedicate their lives to this really amazingly transformational research that the way public just hasn’t heard about.”

 How long did it take you to compile all of this knowledge?